-This investment principle would appear to be selfevident and not merit additional discussion.
+This investment principle would appear to be self-evident and not merit additional discussion.
 However, interactions with various organizations in the course of developing this paper found that while most organizations would agree with this principle, they often did not, in fact, have a process for implementing it.
 In practice in these organizations, security controls were applied equally against all data and functions.
-While IT organization leaders acknowledged that they should put priority on protecting their more critical functions and data, it became quickly apparent in some cases that the architecture and governance of their organization's cyber systems had not been structured to permit cyber protection investments and controls beyond the baseline controls to focus on the most mission critical elements.
+While IT organization leaders acknowledged that they should put priority on protecting their more critical functions and data, it became quickly apparent in some cases that the architecture and governance of their organization's cyber systems had not been structured to permit cyber protection efforts to focus on the most mission critical elements.
 It was an embarrassing realization-a true "aha" moment for some of the organizations.

 As a result of discussions with a variety of organizations, a corollary to Investment Principle #2 is the need to establish within an organization's IT architecture the ability to segregate or partition mission critical from less critical functions and data.
-This approach results in protection "enclaves" where different security protection schemes can be implemented following sound economic principles for each enclave.
-While the concept of enclaves is simple intellectually, the determination of which systems and information should be assigned to the protection enclaves is not an easy task, nor is it one that is primarily a task for the IT team.
-An initial investment is required to determine mission criticality or financial value of systems and data.
-Once an organization is able to identify logical groupings of systems and data, a phased implementation of the enclave architecture is suggested focusing first on the most critical functions and data.
-Moreover, enclaves can be added, expanded, or reconfigured over time as an organization make decisions to extend more robust security controls and surveillance to a larger set of data and functions as well as to respond to ever changing threats.
+This approach results in protection "enclaves"4 where different security protection schemes can be implemented following sound economic principles for each enclave.
+While the concept of enclaves is simple